jhochrun99/CS3943InfoVis/TemporalProject/README.md

 ## Questions

-1. How do the countries compare in terms of how much they receive and donate from other countries?
-Are there countries that donate much more than they receive or receive much more than they donate?
+1. How does the amount donated vs. amount received change over time across all countries?
+Are there countries that mostly send or mostly receive and countries that have a similar amount of donations they receive and send?
+Are there countries that change their role over time?
+Are there countries in which you can find a sudden increase ("peak") or a sudden decrease ("valley")?
-2. Do the countries that mostly receive or mostly donate tend to cluster around specific geographical areas of the world?
-Are there neighboring countries that have radically different patterns in terms of how much they receive vs. how much they donate?
+2. Focus on the top 10 “Coalesced Purposes” of donations.
+What are the top 10 purposes of disbursements (in terms of total amount of disbursement) and how does their relative amount compare over time?
+Are there purposes that tend to be prominent for a period of time and others that become more prominent during other periods?
+Hint: looking at the graph one should be able to observe: “Ah!
+During these years donations were mostly about X but then there were way more donations about Y”.
-3. (OPTIONAL) Are there any major differences in how the top 5 most frequent purposes of disbursements distribute geographically in terms of  countries that receive donations?
-Are there countries that tend to receive more of certain types of donations than others?
+3. (OPTIONAL) Focusing exclusively on countries that receive donations, how do donations shift geographically over time?
+Do donations tend to be always in the same regions of the world over the years or they have been shifting over time?
+Can you build a visualization that shows the “history of donations” so that one can get a sense of which regions of the world have had more need for donations over the years?

 ## Data